Online rebranding can have a profound impact on the success of a business. There are terrific examples to support the need to rethink your branding.

 Greggs Vegan Roll

-It isn’t the mere presence of a vegan option that has gained so much attention, as I’m sure there are better ones out there.
-It’s how they have managed to connect it to the cultural image Greggs represents and the main movers and shakers in the Veganism movement.
+It isn’t the vegan option that has gained so much attention, but how they connected it to the cultural image Greggs represents.

 Part of this involved purposefully engaging with their biggest critics, none of whom were more high profile than Piers Morgan.
 The GMB outrage machine has become the unofficial spokesman for anti-veganism, lambasting any company who venture into such territory.

-Greggs will always have its core consumer base, but they’re also one of the few brands in the industry successfully gaining new ones.
+Greggs will always have their core consumer base, but they’re also one of the few brands to successfully gain new ones.

 Channel 4 ‘Complaints Welcome’

-In their ‘Complaints Welcome’ campaign, the broadcaster brought together a number of their personalities, including Sandi Toksvig, Grayson Perry and Big Narstie, and had them read out genuine viewer complaints.
+In their ‘Complaints Welcome’ campaign, the broadcaster had celebs read out genuine viewer complaints.

-In the world of television, there is a tendency for networks to pander to their audiences, offering apologies if anything is seen as offensive or remaining neutral on issues they probably shouldn’t.
+There is a tendency for TV networks to apologise for being offensive or remaining neutral on issues they probably shouldn’t.

 Paddy Power and Huddersfield

-Many of these displays have been good-natured, others less so, and the brand has a slightly controversial reputation as a result.
-It isn’t undeserved, Paddy Power has always been ‘cheeky’ to say the least, taking risks no other name in their business would dare to.
+Paddy Power has always been ‘cheeky’ to say the least, taking risks no other name in their business would dare.

-So, when the bookmakers announced they were Huddersfield Town’s new sponsor, and that they would be represented by a giant sash across the shirt, nobody was surprised.
+Nobody was surprised when they announced they were Huddersfield Town’s new sponsor represented by a giant sash across the shirt.

-However, true to form, there was more to this than met the eye.
-Paddy Power had pulled a huge bait and switch as, after playing a sole pre-season game in the shirt, they revealed the stunt was, in fact, a hoax.
+Paddy Power had pulled a huge bait-and-switch; after playing a pre-season game in the shirt, they revealed the stunt was a hoax.
 In actuality, Paddy Power was removing the shirt sponsor altogether.

-They pointed to the overwhelming criticism they had received for the original design, saying in a statement it showed the importance of the kit to fans and how sponsorships have ruined its sacred nature.
+The criticism showed the importance of the kit to fans and how sponsorships have ruined its nature.

-They even took aim at fellow betting companies, criticising the fact that fourteen teams in the English Championship would sport betting brands as their sponsors.
+They even took aim at fellow betting companies, criticising that fourteen English Championship teams had sports betting brand sponsors.